ayushrskiaa/CommetChatApp/README.md

 - **Message History**: Access previous messages in conversations
 - **Responsive Design**: Works on both desktop and mobile

+A few suggestions that might help future devs:

+1. More examples for event listeners (especially around edge cases).
+2. Clearer error messages for common issues.
+3. Integration samples with state management tools like Redux or Context API would be awesome.
 ## Tech Stack

 - React 18+